zalando/restful-api-guidelines/compatibility/Compatibility.md

 Change APIs, but keep all consumers running.
 Consumers usually have independent release lifecycles, focus on stability, and avoid changes that do not provide additional value.
-APIs are service contracts that cannot be broken via unilateral decisions.
+APIs are service contracts between service provider and its clients that cannot be broken via unilateral decisions.

 There are two techniques to change APIs without breaking them: